andrewKOwong/boardgames/README.md

-# boardgames (Work-In-Progress)
+# Exploring Boardgames

-This is a work-in-progress repo.

 ## Project Summary

-This repo contains the code for a project where I download data pertaining to all board games on boardgamegeek.com (BGG).
+This repo contains the code for a project where I download data pertaining to all board games on boardgamegeek.com (BGG) and perform exploratory data analysis.

 This code is explained in:
 - [Part one blogpost](https://mixedconclusions.com/blog/boardgames_part_one/) explaining data download and extraction.
-- Part two blogpost TBD analysing the data.
+- [Part two blogpost](https://mixedconclusions.com/blog/boardgames_part_two/#what-is-the-golden-age-of-board-games) containing exploratory data analysis.

 ## Instructions